Kapila

-Kapila (कपिल) (7th-6th-century BCE), also referred to as Cakradhanus, is a Vedic sage in Hindu tradition, (Note: The historicity of Kapila is debated.
+Kapila (कपिल) (7th-6th-century BCE), also referred to as Cakradhanus, was a Vedic sage in Hindu tradition, (Note: The historicity of Kapila is debated.
 Several scholars have put forward that he is entirely mythological.) regarded the founder of the Samkhya school of Hindu philosophy.

 His influence on Buddha and Buddhism has long been the subject of scholarly studies.
 There have been accusations by orthodox Buddhists that Sarvastivadins are heavily influenced by Samkhya school of philosophy.

 According to the Brahmanda Purana, Kapila is described as an incarnation of Vishnu: "Bhagavān Nārāyaṇa will protect us all.
 The Lord of the universe has now been born in the world as Kapilācārya."

 Many historic personalities in Hinduism and Jainism, mythical figures, pilgrimage sites in Indian religion, as well as an ancient variety of cow, are named after Kapila, or share his name.